gavinhoward/bc/manuals/development.md

 * Expressions that return a boolean value are surrounded by paretheses.
 * Macro backslashes are aligned as far to the left as possible.
 * Binary operators have spaces on both sides.
-* If a line with binary operators overflows 80 character, a newline is inserted *after* binary operators.
+* If a line with binary operators overflows 80 characters, a newline is inserted *after* binary operators.
 * Function modifiers and return types are on the same line as the function name.
 * With one exception, `goto`'s are only used to jump to the end of a function for cleanup.
+* All structs, enums, and unions are `typedef`'ed.
+* All constant data is in one file: [`src/data.c`][131], but the corresponding `extern` declarations are in the appropriate header file.
+* All local variables are declared at the beginning of the scope where they appear.
+They may be initialized at that point, if it does not invoke UB or otherwise cause bugs.
+* All precondition `assert()`'s (see [Asserts][135]) come *after* local variable declarations.
+* Besides short `if` statements and loops, there should *never* be more than one statement per line.

 ### ClangFormat